 There you have it.
 A very simplified version of how a dominate gene (especially one that is harmful under certain conditions) can wind up being in only a small minority of a population.

 It really was just bad luck that Henry (in theory) had a Kk genotype.
-How do we know Henry was Kk and not KK?
+How do we know that if he was Kell positive, Henry had to be Kk and not KK?
 Because the New Year’s Boy survived for a few weeks and Mary lived to adulthood.
 If the King had not had a “k” gene to give them, they would have died in utero or a few hours after their birth like their poor siblings did.
 QED – Henry had a Kk genotype.

-Next post – how did Henry get that Kell positive gene?
+But how did Henry get that Kell positive gene?
+Well, tune in next post for the exciting adventures of Genealogy Quest!